What's Captain America's favorite dessert? An American Apple Pie, of course! And this one has a red, white, and blue piecrust shield.

 Make the templates:

 - Combine the flour and salt in a large bowl.
-Slice the cold butter into very small cubes, about ¼-inch sized.
-Work these into the flour using a pastry blender until the mixture is coarse.
+Slice the cold butter into ¼-inch sized cubes.
+Work these into the flour using a pastry blender until the mixture is coarse and shaggy.

-The rest divided equally between two small bowls.
-(One will be white dough - Bowl 3.
-One will be blue dough, Bowl 4.) - Take Bowl 1: add 3 tablespoons of ice water to it.
+- Take Bowl 1—add 3 tablespoons of ice water to it.
 Use a spoon to toss the mixture together until it looks shaggy.
-Try squeezing some dough together with your hand: if it sticks together easily it's ready.
+Squeeze some dough together with your hand: if it sticks together easily it's ready.
 If it is still dry and crumbly, add a little more water, stir, and test the dough again.

-- When it is moist enough, turn it out onto a work surface and use your hands to squeeze the dough together into a ball.
-This should only take a few squeezes and folds of the dough, and lumps of butter will still be visible.
+- When it is moist enough, turn the dough out onto a work surface; use your hands to squeeze the dough together into a ball.
+Pieces of butter will still be visible.
 Flatten the dough into a disk, wrap it in plastic, label it as "bottom crust" and put it in the fridge.

-- Take Bowl 3: and add a tablespoon of water to it.
-Follow the same steps as above to mix the water into the dry mixture, test to see if it's moist enough, and when it's ready squeeze it into a ball.
+- Take Bowl 3—add a tablespoon of water to it.
+Follow the same steps as above to mix the water into the dry mixture, then squeeze it into a ball.
 Flatten it, wrap it in plastic, label it as "white top crust", and refrigerate it.

-- Finally for Bowl 4: pour ½ cup of ice water into another small bowl, add a few drops of blue food color and stir it in.
-Add 1 tablespoon of blue water the mixture and stir it together.
+- Take Bowl 4—Add 1 tablespoon of blue water the mixture and stir it together.
 Test the dough, and when it's moist enough squeeze it together into a ball.
-(Splotchy color is ok.)
+(Splotchy color is okay.)
 Flatten it, wrap it in plastic, and refrigerate it.

 - Refrigerate all the doughs for at least 30 minutes.